IgorMinar/directives-workshop/src/ngmodelctrl_parse_format/exercise/README.md

 ## Exercise

-Create a date field that parsers and formats a date according to a specified format.
+Create a date field that parses and formats a date according to a specified format.
 A date field should work with model of type `Date` and a desired format should be specified as `String`.
 Example usage: